 - Record and check receivables growth and audit any irregularities.

-- Regular audits and transparent communication is a must for curbing channel stuffing.
-Audits take all variables of a business into account and ask questions that could expose discrepancies, if any.
+- Regular audits and transparent communication are a must for curbing channel stuffing.
+Audits take all business variables into account and ask questions that could expose any discrepancies.

 Channel Stuffing and GAAP

 According to the US GAAP standards, revenue recognition should be done only when it has been earned.
-While when businesses use channel stuffing to inflate sales, there is a mismatch as revenue is not recognized because of discord in the distribution channel regarding oversupply.
+When businesses use channel stuffing accounting to inflate sales, there is a mismatch as revenue is not recognized because of discord in the distribution channel regarding oversupply.

-GAAPGAAPGenerally accepted accounting principles (GAAP) are the minimum standards and uniform guidelines for the accounting and reporting.
-These standards prohibit firms from engaging in unethical business activities and enable for a more accurate comparison of financial reports to investors. realizes that deceptive practices can project business sales and lead to the disillusioning of stakeholders.
+GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting. realizes that deceptive practices can project business sales and lead to the disillusioning of stakeholders.
 Hence, GAAP states that no revenue is recognized unless realized and earned.

 - Identify the contract with the customer.

 - Identify performance obligations based on the contract.